 Method 3.
 Restore iPad from a backup

-2: At the top left, click on your iPad button.
+- At the top left of the iTunes toolbar, click on your iPad button.

 The problem will be fixed without losing your data.
-However, it only applies if you had an iTunes backup.
+However, it only applies if you have an iTunes backup.

 To use professional help.

 Method 1: Visit Apple’s website and request for help